ljshores/ljshores.github.io/index.markdown

-#               Lauren Shores
-# ---
-# The world is a curious place.
+## The world is a curious place.
 I like to use data to try to make sense of it.